Keratinocyte: Interaction with other cells

 Within the epidermis keratinocytes are associated with other cell types such as melanocytes and Langerhans cells.
 Keratinocytes form tight junctions with the nerves of the skin and hold the Langerhans cells and intra-dermal lymphocytes in position within the epidermis.
 Keratinocytes also modulate the immune system: apart from the above-mentioned antimicrobial peptides and chemokines they are also potent producers of anti-inflammatory mediators such as IL-10 and TGF-β.
 When activated, they can stimulate cutaneous inflammation and Langerhans cell activation via TNFα and IL-1β secretion.

 Keratinocytes contribute to protecting the body from ultraviolet radiation (UVR) by taking up melanosomes, vesicles containing the endogenous photoprotectant melanin, from epidermal melanocytes.
 Each melanocyte in the epidermis has several dendrites that stretch out to connect it with many keratinocytes.
 The melanin is then stored within keratinocytes and melanocytes in the perinuclear area as supranuclear "caps", where it protects the DNA from UVR-induced damage.

 Role in wound healing

 Wounds to the skin will be repaired in part by the migration of keratinocytes to fill in the gap created by the wound.
 The first set of keratinocytes to participate in that repair come from the bulge region of the hair follicle and will only survive transiently.
 Within the healed epidermis they will be replaced by keratinocytes originating from the epidermis.
 At the opposite, epidermal keratinocytes, can contribute to de novo hair follicle formation during the healing of large wounds.
 Functional keratinocytes are needed for tympanic perforation healing.

+A 2026 phase I clinical trial involving five patients reported that allogeneic cultured keratinocyte sheets were feasible and caused no serious adverse events when used to treat deep second-degree burns.